-We assign an a2 Capital score to BAWAG, one notch below the a1 initial score.
+We assign an a2 Capital score to BAWAG, two notches below the aa3 initial score.
 The adjustment takes into account our view that BAWAG will continue to tightly manage its tangible common equity ratio within a range of 13%-16%, with temporary build-ups of capital being consumed over time through acquisitions and return of funds to shareholders.

-BAWAG's management targets a regulatory Common Equity Tier 1 (CET1) capital ratio of 13%.
-In the fourth quarter of 2019, the group finalised the execution of a share buyback programme worth $\notin$ 400 million (11% of outstanding shares), which led to a CET1 ratio pre dividend-accrual of 14.4% as of year-end 2019, while post a $\notin$ 230 million dividend accrual, the CET1 ratio stood at 13.3%.
-As of March 2020, the CET1 ratio, including an additional $\notin$ 30 million dividend accrual (50% of net profit in 1Q20), had dropped to 12.7%.
-While below management's target, the reported ratio still compared favourably with the bank's current regulatory CET1 ratio requirement of 9.3%, which was lowered from 10.2% during 1Q20 as part of regulatory forbearance measures intended to support the economy during the coronavirus crisis.
-In addition, the bank has postponed its Annual General Meeting to the fourth quarter 2020 and only then will the 2019 dividend potentially be distributed (pending guidance from the ECB).
+BAWAG's management targets a regulatory Common Equity Tier 1 (CET1) capital ratio of 12.25%.
+In the fourth quarter of 2019, the group finalised the execution of a share buyback programme worth €400 million (11% of outstanding shares), which led to a CET1 ratio pre dividend-accrual of 14.4% as of year-end 2019, while post a €230 million dividend accrual, the CET1 ratio stood at 13.3%.
+As of year-end 2020, the CET1 ratio, including an additional €230 million dividend accrual (€142 million, representing 50% of net profit in 2020, plus a €88 million special dividend), had increased to 16.3%, while excluding the dividend accrual, the CET1 ratio reached 14.0%3, reflecting a 4.2% rise in CET1 capital and a 1.4% reduction in risk-weighted assets during 2020.
+The reported CET1 ratios were well above management's target and compared favourably with the bank's current regulatory CET1 ratio requirement of 9.1%, which was further lowered from 9.3% during 2Q20 as part of regulatory forbearance measures intended to support the economy during the coronavirus crisis4.